Reasons to invest in real estate in Mauritius

 In 2016, the Mauritian government introduced the Property Development Scheme (PDS).
 These residential properties include condominiums, villas and luxury apartments.
 The PDS replaces the previous schemes, which were the Integrated Resort Scheme (IRS) and the Real Estate Scheme (RES).

-The PDS is a real estate project consisting of at least 6 residential villas and includes common entertainment areas such spas, sports facilities, or a children’s playgrounds, amongst others.
+The PDS is a real estate project consisting of at least 6 residential villas and includes common entertainment areas such spas, sports facilities, or a children’s playgrounds, among others.
 However, it also consists of common services such as cleaning, concierge service, and security.
 The PDS scheme therefore facilitates the development and purchase of high-end residential real estates by non-citizens.

 Also in 2016, the government opens the doors more widely to the purchase of real estate in Mauritius, with more options, especially with the R+2 projects.
 The latter offer the possibility of purchasing an apartment, as full ownership, in a building composed of a ground floor plus two floors.
 The price, at the time of acquisition, of an apartment must be at least MUR 6,000,000.
 For an investment of USD 375,000, these properties grant the owners a residence permit for a renewable 10-year period.
 In addition, owners are also entitled, if they wish, to rent and sell their property.